Alcohol and Drug Policy

 Driving a motor vehicle under the influence of alcohol (blood alcohol content .08)

 A second offense and multiple offenses carry significantly greater fines and penalties

 Misdemeanors: Consumption and possession unless in parent or guardian’s home, purchase or attempts to purchase alcohol, entering licensed premises, misrepresenting age.

-Gross Misdemeanor: To sell, furnish or give a minor alcohol, to induce a minor to purchase alcohol, to lend or permit use of license to a minor.
+Gross Misdemeanor: To sell, furnish or give minor alcohol, to induce a minor to purchase alcohol, to lend or permit the use of a license to a minor.

 Many students consider drinking to be normal and respectable, but many people forget that the abuse of alcohol can cause serious physical and mental problems.

 • Memory loss